-Installing DDR Module
+DDR Module installation

-- Unlock a DIMM slot by pressing the retaining clips outward.
-Align a DIMM to the slot in the way that the notch of the DIMM matches the break of the slot - Insert the DIMM vertically and firmly into the slot until the retaining chip snap back in place and the DIMM is properly seated
+- Unlock a DIMM slot by pressing the retaining dips outward.
+Align a DIMM on the slot such that the notch on the DIMM matches the break on the Slot. - 2.
+Insert the DIMM vertically and firmly into the slot until the retaining chip snap back in place and the DIMM is properly seated.